open-ephys/gui-docs/source/Developer-Guide/Open-Ephys-Plugin-API/Processor-Plugins.rst

 There are three type of Processor Plugins:

 #. **Sources** generate data, and must be placed at the beginning of a signal chain.
 Note that if a source is communicating with external hardware that is not synchronized with the GUI's signal chain callbacks, a :ref:`datathreads` plugin should be used instead.
-#. **Filters** modify data, either by changing the samples contained in the continuous channel data buffer or adding TTL events or spikes to the event bufer.
+#. **Filters** modify data, either by changing the samples contained in the continuous channel data buffer or adding TTL events or spikes to the event buffer.
 Filters must receive data from at least one Source.
 #. **Sinks** send data outside the signal chain, without modifying it in any way.
 Sinks are typically used for visualizing data or sending triggers to external hardware.

 Processor Plugins must also implement an "Editor" derived from the :code:`GenericEditor` class which contains various UI elements for changing the plugin's parameters.